![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 After around an hour of me lugging everything up the incline and packing it back away, we slowly and cautiously continued our wilderness trek.

-After a while I stopped again and improvised some little hoods for the tops of my driving lamps from an unneeded small cardboard box onboard, after some testing showed I got a better deal light-wise from them alone than them and the headlights combined, or the headlights exclusively.
-Plus the driving lights were mounted lower and could be more easily adjusted than the headlights orientation-wise for stealth purposes.
-I wanted to minimize my over-the-horizon glow profile while maximizing my look ahead lighting.
+After a while I stopped again, and improvised some little hoods for the tops of my driving lamps from an unneeded small cardboard box onboard, after some testing showed I got a better deal light-wise from them alone than them and the headlights combined, or the headlights exclusively.
+Plus, the driving lights were mounted lower and could be more easily adjusted orientation-wise than the headlights, for stealth purposes.
+I wanted to minimize my over-the-horizon glow profile, while maximizing my look ahead lighting.

-I also discovered occasionally supplementing the hooded driving lights with my handheld spotlight was the best configuration of all.
+I also discovered that occasionally supplementing the hooded driving lights with my handheld spotlight was the best configuration of all.
 I mean, I still had to get out and reconnoiter on foot now and then to avoid drop offs or other unsavory terrain features.
-But in general power idling along via hooded driving lights with a little spotlight use got us through most of the changing circumstances we met for a while.
+But in general, power idling along via hooded driving lights (supplemented with a little spotlight use) got us through most of the changing circumstances we met for a while.

 We were long past the barrel trap when it happened.
 So at least we'd put some additional distance between us and our foes.

 I got out of the car and looked things over with my 12 volt spotlight.
-Shadow's front end around the driver's side tire was sitting smack on the ground, with about a foot of open space apparent between the top of the tire and the fender flare.
+Shadow's front end around the driver's side tire was sitting smack on the ground, with about a foot of open space apparent between the top of the tire and the fender flare opening.
 The tire was hanging in space, with the coil spring extended as far as it could go.
-Not hitting any bottom.
-Fortunately none of the various spacers in the coil had fallen out, for they were deeply notched to accommodate the spring coils.
+Not resting on anything at all below.
+Fortunately none of the various spacers in the coil had fallen out, for they were deeply notched to accommodate the spring's shape.

 I hadn't removed the chains on the rear tires since the barrel.
 But apparently the extra traction they provided weren't enough to remedy the present situation.
 Again, I missed my fourth chain.

 I tried backing out.
 Tried rocking.
-But we were stuck too well, achieving nothing more than digging holes with the rear tires.
+But we were stuck all too well, achieving nothing more than digging holes with the rear tires.
 And I had to be careful I didn't damage Shadow's front suspension with my efforts.
+Or other vital components on Shadow's underside, like the metal fuel line.

-OK.
+Okay.
 Thinking cap time again.
-I examined my options and retrieved the come-along and tow ropes once more.
+I examined my options, and retrieved the come-along and tow ropes once more.

 I looked at my watch.
 It was just after four AM.
 Hmm.
 Although it wasn't unheard of for country folks to be fooling around like that on cycles and mountain trails in the middle of the night for various reasons, I was sure this one would likely be linked to my pursuit.

-I brushed leaves up around his rear too in order to hide the gap between blanket and ground level some.
+I piled leaves up around his rear too in order to hide the gap between blanket and ground level some.

 So I stuck next to Shadow.
 I figured here I had a few more options than I would elsewhere.

-Our tail end was hidden pretty well from any casual glance from a distance by the green blanket and leaves and overall flat black of Shadow's skin.
+Our tail end was hidden pretty well from any casual glance from a distance, by the green blanket and leaves and overall flat black of Shadow's skin.
 There was nothing to reflect and little to stand out in the forest blackness, now that I'd covered the license plate and broken tail light housing.
 Well, the glass windows could reflect some light, I realized.
-I threw several handfuls of leaves onto the rear window and rolled down the passenger side to match the driver's side.
-It didn't seem I needed to worry about the windshield, which was facing away from the cyclist's likely arrival direction.
+I threw several handfuls of leaves onto the rear window, and rolled down the passenger side to match the driver's side.
+It didn't seem I needed to worry about the windshield, which was facing away from the direction of the cyclist's approach.

 If he saw us, he'd probably still be some distance away at point of recognition.
 That was bad, as he could then turn around and race off with the information of our location.

 I'd only have two ways to reach out and touch him at a distance from here.
 My shotgun and my lights.
-The snub nose pistol was really a close range weapon, unless you were Annie Oakley or unreasonably lucky.
+The snub nose pistol was really a close range weapon, unless you were Annie Oakley, or unreasonably lucky.
 I had both the spotlight and strobes I could use.
-But if he appeared at too much of an angle from the strobe faces I was uncertain how effective their normal blinding and dazing effect would be.
+But if he appeared at too much of an angle from the strobe faces, I was uncertain how effective their normal blinding and dazzling effect would be.
 Plus I'd have to flip up the blanket to use them, as they were at present covered up.
-The spotlight could be pointed directly at him, but would be slowed by my physical reactions in targeting, plus wasn't quite as strong as my strobes, compared direct face to direct face.
-He could likely avoid being blinded by the spotlight easier than the strobes.
+The spotlight could be pointed directly at him, but its effects would be mitigated somewhat by how fast I could successfully target his eyes, plus the spot simply wasn't as strong as my strobes in any directly faced comparison.
+He could likely more easily avoid being blinded by the spotlight, than the strobes (all other things being equal).

 I hoped to God I didn't have to shoot him.
-I decided right then I wouldn't shoot at him unless it appeared he was about to do the same to me.
+I decided right then that I wouldn't shoot at him, unless it appeared he was about to do the same to me.

 If only I'd had more time to prepare...